Cubie87/discordCTFtimeBot/README.md

 ## Setup
-To run your own instance of Asteria, you will need some extra files in the project's `src/` directory.
+To run your own instance of this, you will need some extra files in the project's `src/` directory.

 ### Files